 Should you take time off work to be with your spouse/partner?

 This is a big deal, so if you need time to pause and process it, do that.
 You can use family responsibility or annual leave for something like this, or your own sick leave if you test positive for HIV, yourself.
 If you are going to take some time off, we recommend seeking out resources like counselling facilities, reading up on our website and potentially getting professional support to effectively manage and navigate communication with your partner over the next few days and weeks.

 How to support your spouse/partner’s HIV treatment:

 Like we mentioned earlier in this article, HIV is treatable and manageable as a health condition.
 It’s important for HIV-positive people to take their ARVs as soon as possible, after receiving diagnosis confirmation and the prescription or the actual medicine (clinic dispensaries will provide the medication directly, whereas private healthcare facilities are likely to provide a prescription which must be collected from a pharmacy).
 An incredibly supportive gesture you could make is to learn about ARVs and encourage your spouse/partner to start taking the medicine as soon as possible, and process the emotional, social and mental aspects of it while beginning treatment adherence.

 Maybe you brush your teeth together every day or make lunch together and you can make taking medicine a part of that daily practice.
-Encouraging your spouse/partner to take his/her ARVs regularly is one of the most impactful ways to support his/her health, going forward.
+Encouraging your spouse/partner to take their ARVs regularly is one of the most important ways to support their health, going forward.

 How to support family members living with HIV: